An l^{p}-Version of von Neumann Dimension for Banach Space Representation of Sofic Groups II: -Betti Numbers of Free Groups

 \end{proof}

-We shall prove the analogous claim for $l^{p}$-Homology of free grous, but we need a few preliminary results.
+We shall prove the analogous claim for $l^{p}$-homology of free groups, but we need a few preliminary results.
 These next few results must be well known, but we include proofs for completeness.
+For a countable discrete group $\Gamma,$ we let $\rho\colon \Gamma\to B(l^{p}(\Gamma)),1\leq p\leq \infty$ be given by

 \begin{lemma} Let $\Gamma$ be a non-amenable group with finite-generating set $S.$ Let $A\colon l^{p}(\Gamma)\to l^{p}(\Gamma)$ be defined by